Developing a traditional Synergy application in Visual Studio

 • If your application uses files generated by gennet/gennet40, create a separate ELB or OLB project for these files, and in step 2 below add the source files and the .inc file generated by gennet/gennet40 to this project.
 (Add the source files as compile files, and add the .inc file as a content file.)
 Then in step 3 below, add a reference to this project in the mainline (DBR) project, and set the “Concat source files (-qconcat)” option on the Compile page of project properties.

 • For Unix and OpenVMS development, use the project templates listed above.
-See Unix development and OpenVMS development.
+See Unix development with Visual Studio and OpenVMS development with Visual Studio.

 3. Build out and configure your projects by setting project properties, adding code and other items, referencing other projects and files as necessary, setting environment variables, and setting up build configurations.
 For more information, see